-Nathan Thornburgh is a contributing writer at Time Magazine, where he spent much of the last five years working as foreign correspondent and editor.
+Nathan Thornburgh spent much of the last decade working at TIME Magazine as foreign correspondent and editor.
 He’s reported on everything from cyberwar in Russia (favorite dish: solyanka) to information war in Georgia (favorite dish: khinkali) to the drug wars in Juarez (favorite dish: chilaquiles).
-Before getting into journalism, he was an extremely broke professional musician who most notably played with el Septeto Tipico de la Habana, at one of whose shows his girlfriend had her ass squeezed by a 92-year-old Compay Segundo.
 Nathan speaks four languages and can point at pictures of food on menus written in 20 others.

 Matt Goulding is the former food editor of Men's Health and the co-author of the New York Times bestselling series Eat This, Not That.
 He published his first travel story about being the only American in a Spanish culinary school.
 In the decade since, he's cooked on boats in Patagonia, worked at a carwash in Barcelona, and taught MCAT courses in the Bay Area.
 Mostly, though, he has worked in the magazine business, first compiling the Index at Harper's and later covering food and travel for Men's Health.
 He has also written for the Wall Street Journal, New York Times, Food and Wine and New York.
 He divides his time between the Gothic Quarter of Barcelona and the open skies of rural North Carolina.